Purdue-CSUSB/CS-190-F2016/labs/lab7/README.md

 > Remember `git add` and `git commit`.
 Be sure to check `git status` and `git log` afterward to make sure you successfully committed the changes.

 4\.
-Do a `git pull` to check for any changes in the remote repository on Github.
+Do a `git pull` to check for any changes in the remote repository on GitHub.

 * If you are the second partner to finish your implementation, you will get a merge conflict.
 Don't panic.
 Skip to the next section (merge conflict) and fix it together with your partner.

 * If you are the first partner to finish your implementation, move on to step 5.

 5\.
-Do a `git push` to publish your changes to Github so your partner can see them.
+Do a `git push` to publish your changes to GitHub so your partner can see them.

   > When done with this part, wait for your partner to finish his/her implementation.